Toothaches can feel like a sharp sting or a dull, persistent ache, often made worse by pressure or extreme temperatures.

 4. Wisdom Teeth Woes: When Third Molars Cause Toothache and Discomfort

-Wisdom teeth, or third molars, typically emerge in the late teens or early twenties and can often lead to dental issues if there is insufficient space in the mouth.
+Wisdom teeth, also called third molars, usually come in during the late teens or early twenties and can cause various dental problems if there isn’t enough space in the jaw.

 5. Gum Disease and Toothaches: More Than Just Gingivitis Symptoms